Dietary Fiber: Why We Need Fiber

 If fiber brings to mind Metamucil and bran muffins, think again.
 Fiber isn’t just something you eat when you’re feeling stopped up.
 It’s an important part of your daily diet ... but you might not be getting enough.

 There are two kinds of fiber — soluble and insoluble.
-Soluble fiber soaks up liquid and is found in foods like oats (think of how they expand when cooked in water), apples and pears and beans.
+Soluble fiber soaks up liquid and is found in foods like apples, pears, beans and oats (think of how they expand when cooked in water).
 Soluble fiber slows down digestion, keeping food in your stomach longer.
 This helps keep you feeling full longer and also helps keep your blood sugar levels stable by ensuring food is digested more slowly.
 Insoluble fiber doesn’t absorb liquid and is the part of plant foods that adds bulk or roughage to your, ahem, stool.
 Think of this kind of fiber as a brush that sweeps through your digestive tract and keeps everything moving.

 Fiber has a host of benefits for your health: